 Finally, many of these averages vary because of state laws limiting recovery.
 In some states, there are limits to the amount of damages you may recover depending on the cause of the personal injury.

 Currently, the non-economic damages cap is $642,180 for any injury to one person in a single incident between January 1, 2022, and December 31, 2023.

-Why a Personal Injury Settlements Calculator Isn’t Accurate
+Why a Personal Injury Settlement Calculator Isn’t Accurate

-Even if you try using an online calculator, the result may be far from the actual value of your claim.
+Even if you try using an online personal injury settlement calculator, the result may be far from the actual value of your claim.

 While online calculators help determine the extent of economic damages—such as medical bills, vehicle repairs, or lost wages—they cannot accurately estimate non-economic damages.

 That’s because non-economic damages are intangible and don’t have a set financial cost.